raharrison/ryanharrison.co.uk/_posts/2018-09-30-java-11-http-client.md

   - jdk
   - http
   - client
+  - api
+  - java 11
+  - jdk 11
+  - request
 typora-root-url: ..
 ---

-One of the more noteworthy features of the new [Java/JDK 11](http://jdk.java.net/11/) release is the new `HttpClient` API which has been in incubator status since JDK 9.
+One of the more noteworthy features of the new [Java 11](http://jdk.java.net/11/) release is the new `HttpClient` API within the standard library, which has been in incubator status since JDK 9.
 Previously, the process of sending and retrieving data over `HTTP` has been very cumbersome in Java.
 Either you went through the hassle of using `HttpURLConnection`, or you bring in a library to abstract over it such as the `HttpClient` from [Apache](http://hc.apache.org/index.html).
 Notably, both solutions would also block threads whilst doing so.

-As these days dealing with `HTTP` connections is so common, the JDK finally has a modern API which can deal with these scenarios - including support for `HTTP 2` (server push etc) and `WebSockets`.
+As these days dealing with `HTTP` connections is so common, JDK 11 finally has a modern API which can deal with these scenarios - including support for `HTTP 2` (server push etc) and `WebSockets`.

 ## Create a Client